Lincoln-Berry General Store

 The Lincoln-Berry General Store was a general store that was co-owned by Abraham Lincoln.
 The store is one of the reconstructed 1830s buildings at Lincoln's New Salem, a state historic site.
-It is the only frame (not log) building in New Salem.
+It was and is the only frame (not log) building in New Salem.

 History

 In January 1832, 23-year-old Lincoln and 21-year-old William F. Berry, a member of Lincoln's militia company during the Black Hawk War, purchased one of the three general stores in New Salem from James and Rowan Herndon.
 The two men signed personal notes to purchase the business and a later acquisition of another store's inventory.

 The store sold general merchandise, such as apparel, dry goods, hardware, home furnishings, and a selection of food, including takeout meals for stage passengers.
 For a short time, the two men were thriving merchants.
 Lincoln often slept in the back room of the store after a long night of reading.

 Lincoln described the store in his 1860 autobiography, writing in the third person: "He studied what he should do -- thought of learning the blacksmith trade -- thought of trying to study law --rather thought he could not succeed at that without a better education.
 Before long, strangely enough, a man offered to sell, and did sell, to Abraham and another as poor as himself, an old stock of goods, upon credit.
 They opened as merchants; and he says that was the store."

 In January, Berry applied for a liquor license costing 7 dollars, and the establishment became a tavern as well.
 As licensed bartenders, Berry and Lincoln sold liquor at 12 cents a pint.
 The venture added revenue to the business but was not enough to keep it profitable.

 By 1833, New Salem was no longer a growing community; the Sangamon River proved to be inadequate for commercial transportation and no roads or railroads allowed easy access to other markets.
 Adding to the stresses on the business, Berry became an alcoholic and was often too drunk to work, requiring Lincoln to run the store by himself.